SAP/spartacus-docs/_pages/telco/telco-release-information.md

 *Release 3.1 libraries published September 1, 2021*

 The 3.1 libraries for the accelerator provides a new Media Spartacus storefront along with sample data.
 With 3.1, the TUA libraries support three storefronts: Telco, Utilities, and Media.
+Angular 10 is used in release 3.1.

 Following features are introduced in release 3.1: